Land registration (Scots law): Advance Notices

 The introduction of Advance Notices was recommended by the Scottish Law Commission's Report on Land Registration (2010, SLC Report No. 222) and introduced under the Land Registration (Scotland) Act 2012.
-Advance Notices are designed to address the gap risk, the risk which an unregistered grantee of a deed (the applicant) must run after the deed has been submitted to the Land Register for registration but registration has not yet been completed (i.e.: the Keeper has not accepted the deed and entered it into the Title Sheet).
+Advance Notices are designed to address the gap risk, the risk that an unregistered grantee of a deed (the applicant) must run after the deed has been submitted to the Land Register for registration but registration has not yet been completed (i.e. the Keeper has not accepted the deed and entered it into the Title Sheet).

-During the gap risk period, the applicant has not legally obtained in the real right applied for.
-Delays in land registration are not uncommon, with a serious backlog of up to two years for some applications for registrations, arising as recently as 2018.For a historic discussion of backlogs under the 1979 Act, see Scottish Law Commission, Report on Land Registration (2010, SLC Report No 222), para 12.86, Delays in Registration.
-During this gap risk period, the applicant is at a risk of having their application for registration of the deed defeated by another successful application for registration, as was the case in Burnett's Trustees v Grainger (discussed above).
+During the gap-risk period, the applicant has not legally obtained in the real right applied for.
+Delays in land registration are not uncommon, with a serious backlog of up to two years for some applications for registrations, arising as recently as 2018.
+During this gap-risk period, the applicant is at a risk of having their application for registration of the deed defeated by another successful application for registration, as was the case in Burnett's Trustees v Grainger (discussed above).
 Advance Notices were introduced to provide a protective period for an applicant to ensure that no other individual can register a deed while their application pends decision by the Keeper.
 Example Advance Notices templates can be viewed on the Property Standardisation group website.